Rajasthan: Rape accused who attempted self-immolation outside police station dies | Law-Order

 Rajasthan: Rape accused who attempted self-immolation outside police station dies

-A man, who had set himself on fire outside a police station after his live-in partner filed a case of rape against him, succumbed to injuries here, officials said on Wednesday.
+A 50-year-old man who had set himself on fire outside a police station after his live-in partner filed a case of rape against him has succumbed to injuries here, officials said.
 Parihar said Mali had registered a case of theft and intimidation against the woman and her brothers on August 1.

 - Country: